RAVI-0407/Amazon-EC2/ReadMe.md

-# Lab 3 – Introduction to Amazon Elastic Compute Cloud (EC2)
+# Introduction to Amazon Elastic Compute Cloud (EC2)

 ## Objective

 The objective of this experiment is to understand the fundamentals of Amazon Elastic Compute Cloud (EC2).
 This lab focuses on launching and managing a virtual server, understanding instance types and AMIs, connecting to an EC2 instance, monitoring its status, and performing basic instance operations such as start, stop, and terminate.

----

 ## Prerequisites